chigix/sublime-php-connector/readme.md

 * FIX sublime 3 support.
 * IMPROVE error exception catch.
 * Game start for hacking sublime with PHP.

+### v3.0: Play Gardon

+* Thoroughly individual php interpretor embedded
+* Accelerate Communication between PYTHON and PHP.
+* Rewrite Markdown building script for the new version.
+* Improve the whole framework upon php with Data Model and Command Manager.

 ## For Developers